 John is one of the principals who initiated and led the Pan-STARRS project to the construction of the first prototype telescope, Pan-STARRS1 on Haleakala.
 He led and managed the $7M effort to build the Pan-STARRS GPC1 Camera - the world's first gigapixel camera.
 (The LSST camera, at twice the pixel count, is budgeted to cost more than 10 times as much.)
 GPC1 was ready for use in Aug 2007 and has operated since then without significant problem.
 He continues as a consultant for the engineers who are presently building GPC2.

-ATLAS senior software engineer Larry Denneau has been the chief software architect of the Pan-STARRS moving object processing system (MOPS) since 2004.
-MOPS is a software package that automatically identifies solar system objects (in particular hazardous asteroids) in the Pan-STARRS data stream.
-To date Pan-STARRS has discovered over 500 near-Earth objects and 30 comets.
+ATLAS Co-PI and senior software engineer Larry Denneau was the chief software architect of the Pan-STARRS moving object processing system (MOPS) and adapted it to ATLAS.
+MOPS is a software package that automatically identifies solar system objects (in particular hazardous asteroids) in the ATLAS and Pan-STARRS data streams.

 Larry has been poking at computer keyboards since the early 80s and received his B.S.E.E. from the University of Arizona, whereupon he quickly escaped academia.
 His software career has spanned projects ranging from surface metrology for the semiconductor industry, medical scheduling, geophysical instrumentation, and a dot-com Internet startup that actually turned a profit.
-Now back in academia, Larry has enthusiastically joined the effort to protect the earth from dangerous asteroids.
+Now back in academia, Larry received a Ph.D. in astrophysics from Queen's University Belfast and has enthusiastically joined the effort to protect the earth from dangerous asteroids.

 Jessica Young received her bachelor's degree in Psychology at the University of Hawaii in 2009.
 While working as a student assistant in the Infra Red Telescope Facility (IRTF) lab at the Institute for Astronomy, she became interested in the electronics field and changed career direction.
 She is currently pursuing an Associate's degree in electronics technology.
 As a lab technician for the Pan-STARRS project, she is involved in the testing and preparation of scientific instruments.
 Jessica gets to go shopping for the ATLAS, IRTF, and PS projects as she does technical purchasing for all three projects at the IfA.